Tips and FAQs

 Question: I have a photo that I paid to have made by a photo studio.
 Why can't I use it on my shirt?

-Answer: Again, this goes back to copyright.
+Answer: This is due to copyright laws.
 Unfortunately, even though you paid for the image from the photo studio, we CAN NOT reproduce it without the expressed WRITTEN permission from the photographer.

 Question: I don't want my design as large as the one shown on your website.
 Can I request to have it made smaller?